 Ever since Viber partnered up with Mixpanel in 2015, the company was able to use the insight that the product and user analytics company provided in the partnership.
 According to Viber stats, the interaction among its users improved by 15%.

 Viber users regularly interact with products and brands on the network.
 According to official Viber statistics, an average user views 28 products in a month.

 Every fourth Viber user that sees a product advertised on the platform actually proceeds to purchase it.
-The 25% buy rate is insanely high, and it is unmatched by any other social or messaging app that employs this type of advertising.
+The 25% buy rate is insanely high and many advertising experts have already started tapping the platform’s potential.

 We already mentioned that the average number of products views per user is 28.
 Out of that number, 13 products are generally liked by customers, letting the advertiser know that the ad achieved its purpose.

 The official Facebook page of Rakuten Viber has 9.5 million fans, while the company’s official Twitter account has close to 515,000 followers.
 The data presented is fairly fresh, dating from July 2018.

 Viber and FC Barcelona's official partnership is crowned with a public chat room that has more than 4.5 million followers.
 The club publishes relevant news and data on the channel, and sometimes even the players show up.
-It’s one of the best ways for the fans to interact with their favorite football club.
+Digital marketing specialists would agree that this is one of the best ways for the fans to interact with their favorite football club.

 For those still unclear on what is Viber and how does it work, as well as whether it can be used to call regular phone lines, here’s the answer.
 Due to its feature to connect to the users’ phonebook, Viber can enable you to make calls not only to other Viber users but to mobile phones and landlines as well.